willdiep/parkingrabbit-frontend/README.md

 ### [ ] [ParkingRabbit Back-end Repo](https://github.com/willdiep/parkingrabbit-backend)

-ParkingRabbit is a single-page, full-stack application to reserve parking spots in San Francisco.
-It uses React on the front-end and Ruby on Rails with a PostgresSQl database on the back-end.
+ParkingRabbit is an e-parking service that allows users to book parking spaces in San Francisco before reaching their destinations.
+It is a single-page full-stack web app built using React on the front-end and Ruby on Rails with a PostgresSQl database on the back-end.

 ![Splash Page](./readme/splash-page.png)